wa0x6e/bounce/README.md

 A very lightweight CakePhp plugin to make your models automagically indexable by Elastic Search

-Just install the plugin and attach the **Bounce.IndexableBehavior**, … and voila !
+Just install the plugin and attach the **Bounce.Indexable**, … and voila !
 It's the simplest plugin to easily get your CakePHP hooked with Elastic Search.

 ## Installation